TWMhub/MCPackLanguageWizard/README.md

 ***

 ### Description ###
-Unlike the previous version, MCPackLanguageWizard can parse not only quests from the FTB Quests mod, but also texts from other mods, links in kube js, and a few other minor details.
+Unlike the previous version, MCPackLanguageWizard can work not only with quests from the FTB Quests mod, but also texts from other mods, links in kube js, and a few other minor details.
 You can find detailed information about this in the documentation below.
 ***

 ### Documentation ###